JustinRudat/ITS-commandline/README.md

 # ITS-commandline
-A project to host command-line version of ITS-Tools components embedded in eclipse
+A project to host command-line version of ITS-Tools components embedded in eclipse with the Tapaal integration inside !

 See download page : https://yanntm.github.io/ITS-commandline